Psy-Fer/bedpull/docs/src/introduction.md

 # Introduction

 `bedpull` extracts sequences from BAM, CRAM, or PAF alignment files using BED coordinates.
-It is designed for situations where standard coordinate-lifting tools — `samtools faidx`, `bedtools getfasta`, `liftOver` — give you the wrong answer because the region of interest contains structural variation relative to the reference.
+It is designed for situations where standard coordinate-lifting tools (`samtools faidx`, `bedtools getfasta`, `liftOver`) give you the wrong answer because the region of interest contains structural variation relative to the reference.

 ## The problem with reference-only extraction